 Where an agency has procedures for moving from an informal to a formal grievance process, the decision that ends the formal grievance process is the decision to which the standard applies.

-An agency must notify employees at the completion of the grievance process including when it decides to take no action.
+When making a decision on a grievance, including deciding to take no action, agencies must notify employees that they have 10 working days to make a claim.
 Those to be notified include the employee who made the grievance and any employee who was the subject of the grievance.

 Other standards